Floatyy1998/Floatyy1998/README.md

 ### Frontend Magic:

-I specialize in creating visually stunning and user-friendly frontends using React and TypeScript.
+I specialize in creating visually stunning and user-friendly frontends using React and TypeScript/JavaScript.
 Whether it's a responsive web app or a sleek mobile interface, I'm all about making interactions smooth and engaging.

 ### Mobile Wonders:

-Kotlin is my tool of choice for developing impressive Android apps.
+Java and Kotlin are my tools of choice for developing impressive Android apps.
 I prioritize not only the looks but also the performance and user-friendliness of the applications.

 ### Backend Brilliance: